wardle/hermes/README.md

 It is designed as both library for embedding into larger applications, or as a microservice.

+It is extremely fast using memory-mapped files and a file-based database of 1.7Gb, small enough to fit into memory on a server.

 It replaces previous similar tools written in java and golang and is designed to fit into a wider architecture with identifier resolution, mapping and semantics as first-class abstractions.